desilvai/code42-JavaHW/README.md

       double to overflow
   * negativeNumbers.txt -- a file containing signed numbers and at least one number that is in scientific notation and one with a leading 0
+  * sumTest.txt -- a file that contains numbers whose sum will have more than two decimal plances

 #### Test 1: Invalid File
 This checks that an exception is thrown if we attempt to analyze a